-Courtenay City Council has formally adopted 25 strategic priorities for the remainder of the current council term, 2016 to 2018.
+Courtenay City Council has formally adopted 28 strategic priorities for their council mandate ending in 2022.

-The 2016 - 2018 strategic priorities were established at planning sessions with Council and staff in December 2015.
+The 2019 - 2022 strategic priorities were established at planning sessions with Council and staff in late 2018 and early 2019.
 Council and staff review the city's strategic priorities annually.

-The 2016 - 2018 priorities are organized into six strategic themes that evolved during the planning session:
+The 2019 - 2022 priorities are organized into six strategic themes:

 - We actively pursue vibrant economic growth